Greg Henderson: Road cycling

 In August 2017 Henderson announced his retirement from competition, having competed in his last race, the 2017 Colorado Classic, and indicated that he would move into full-time coaching, having trained athletes since 2014.
 The following month he was announced as Endurance Performance Director for USA Cycling.

 Personal life

-He is married to the Australian cyclist Katie Mactier.
+He was previously married to the Australian cyclist Katie Mactier.
 He has a bachelor's degree in Physical Education from the University of Otago.